ISISComputingGroup/lewis-ess/CONTRIBUTING.rst

 If you have a device you would like to contribute to the main repository, we are happy to accept these as a Pull Request as well.
-Please see the documentation for details on how to write a device simulator.
+Please see the documentation for details on `how to write a device simulator <http://lewis.readthedocs.io/en/latest/developer_guide/writing_devices.html/>`__.